senzee1984/senzee1984/README.md

 - 👨‍💼 I work at an International Organization, where I serve as an Information Security Analyst.
 - 🏢 My role involves Penetration Testing, Red Teaming, Purple Teaming, Security Research, and Offensive R&D.
-- 🌐 My areas of interest include Malware, Evasion Techniques, Windows Internal, and the development of red teaming operation tools.
+- 🌐 My areas of interest include Malware, Evasion Techniques, Windows Internal, and Offensive Development.
 - 💡 I am passionate about Evasion, Stealth, and Bypass techniques.

 ## 🌐 Connect with me